nayaba/react-router-dom-instructor-guide/route-parameters/README.md

 > 💡 Notice how we are we passing the `pokemon` array to `<PokemonDetails />`.
 In the next section, we'll use this array combined with our `pokemonId` route parameter to locate and render a specific pokemon in the array.

 ## Accessing dynamic parameters with `useParams()`

 With the route in place, you should now be able to navigate to the details page.

+✨ **Click on a pokemon to view the details page, then check the react dev tools to verify our props exist on the component** ✨

+✨ **Why are we not yet able to see the details of our pokemon?** ✨

 Notice the `_id` value stored in the URL bar of the details page.
 We'll need this value to find a specific pokemon object in the `props.pokemon` array.
 To do so, we'll make use of React Router's `useParams()` hook.